 The business center was shut as were most of the shops apart from the one by the lobby.
 They were happy to print things out for you in reception.

-If you want a hotel away from the hustle and bustle of the main part of St Julian’s this is a good choice.
+If you want a hotel away from the hustle and bustle of the main part of St Julian’s, The Westin Dragonara Resort hotel is a good choice.
 It’s still walking distance to the centre and there are a few restaurants nearby too.
 The hotel’s rooms are large and modern if bland with almost everything you’d expect from a luxury hotel.

 The pools were pleasant although they feel a little dated in some respects.
 If you want a large sandy beach this isn’t the place but there is direct sea access and plenty of loungers to enjoy the view from.
 With all its facilities the hotel would be suitable for a summer or winter break and if you wanted to relax you wouldn’t actually need to leave the resort to eat and drink.
 Prices are very reasonable which makes this feel like you are not being ripped off.